Track mileage automatically

 How to calculate your Section 179 deduction

-Here’s an example of how to calculate a vehicle deduction for Section 179.
-Say you purchased a sedan in 2023 that qualifies as a light vehicle.
 You use it for 20 hours a week as an Uber driver but use the same car for your personal errands for about 10 hours each week.
-That means you use the car for business purposes about 66% of the time.
+That means you use the vehicle for business about 66% of the time.

-That means you can only write off 66% of the $12,200 maximum deduction, a total of $8,052.
 Remember, that’s a deduction, not a tax credit.
-So you’re not reducing your tax bill by $8,000; instead, you’re lowering your taxable income by that amount.
-Also, remember that you need to earn at least that much in order to qualify.
+So you’re not reducing your tax bill but lowering your taxable income by that amount.

 How to claim the section 179 write-off

-In order to claim a section 179 vehicle write-off, you must fill out IRS Form 4562.
-Part I pertains to section 179 and gives you lines to list out eligible property placed in service for that tax year.
-In addition to the vehicle deduction limits, you also have a total section 179 deduction limit for all types of depreciable assets.
-The maximum is $1,160,000 for 2023 and $1,220,000 for 2024.
+To claim a Section 179 vehicle write-off, you must fill out IRS Form 4562.
+Part I pertains to Section 179 and gives you lines to list eligible properties placed in service for that tax year.

 The IRS lists four elements of expenditures you must keep records of when taking a Section 179 deduction: